What is System Dynamics?

 What are Systems?

 Systems are a number of elements in constant relationship with one another.
 Human systems are “living” so unlike more technical systems, a change in one element affects the whole.
-For example families, a class at a school, a department in an organization, a management team, or a country or region are all systems that are in constant relationship to one another.
+For example families, a class at a school, a department in an organization, a whole organisation, a management team, or a country or region are all systems that are in constant relationship to one another.

 Why do Patterns form within Systems?

 Patterns form within systems to ensure stability and predictability.
 They represent the experiences in groups where people repeatedly take certain positions or seem to follow an unstated rule.
 Patterns in themselves are neutral.
 Some create energy and growth and some create blockages and stagnation, all are working for the whole, to keep the system alive.